 (Well, sometimes Derian is right.)

-(Okay, okay, I see your point,) she gave in, (but Edgar really does deserve a good, solid bite on the butt.)
+(Okay, okay, I see your point, but Edgar really does deserve a good, solid bite on the derriere.)

-Ian couldn’t keep from grinning.
+Ian couldn’t keep from smirking.
 (Perhaps.
 However, it would serve you much better to stay on his good side.
 I know he’ll forgive you for what you’ve done; I read it in his thoughts.
-He’s infatuated with you, and I hate it.)
-Ian grimaced distastefully.
-(And yet…..it’s probably good in a way.
+He’s infatuated with you, and I hate it.
+But it’s probably good in a way.
 He’s determined to protect you from Anesidora’s wicked temper, despite your own attempts at getting yourself in trouble.
 He won’t tell his sisters about your recent discussion with Naga.
 He’s decided that.)

 Ian stopped walking and turned to face his queen.
-His voice lowered to a more serious tone and his countenance sobered to match.
+His voice lowered in a more serious manner and his countenance sobered to match.

-Eena knew Ian was aware of the immortal’s offer, and she reminded him, (He would take the necklace from me now if I agreed to his terms.)
+Eena knew Ian was aware of the immortal’s offer, and she reminded him about it.
+(Edgar would take the necklace right now if I agreed to his terms.)

-Ian objected, perhaps too emphatically.
-(No, Eena!
+Ian objected emphatically.
+(No!
 I don’t mean for him to help you like that; you can’t leave us.
 What I mean is, if we don’t find some other way out of this and you’re forced to free his sisters, I hope he steps in and protects you.)

 She couldn’t help but conjure up Ascultone’s fatal prediction.
 Neither said a word about it.

-“It’s getting dark,” Ian finally announced aloud.
-“The moon isn’t up yet, which means its gong to be impossible to see anything soon.”
+“It’s getting dark,” Ian finally announced in a tired voice.
+“The moon isn’t up yet, which means it’s going to be impossible to see anything soon.”

 Eena glanced beyond the waters at a slivered crescent of crimson sun, the only bit of daylight still showing.
 It wouldn’t take long for the sea to swallow it up.